Skip page header and navigation

 18. Heather Sitting head on Kernock Cottages Cornwall

-Kernock Cottages
+Case Study: Kernock Cottages

 “Take the homework out of planning days out for your guests by providing accessibility information about local attractions above and beyond your own site, where possible.
 This is what we’ve done, and it has always been a major hit with guests, as they will know which pubs are accessible, and which ones they will struggle to access the toilets in if they are a wheelchair user, for example.

-“Provide attraction addresses, websites, SatNav postcodes (for parking) and phone numbers and reinforce the view that guests are meant to be on holiday; it’s best practice to minimise the hassle factor.
+“Provide attraction addresses, websites, SatNav postcodes (for parking), and phone numbers and reinforce the view that guests are meant to be on holiday; it’s best practice to minimise the hassle factor.
 It’s a zero cost ‘quick win’ for owners to do this (with a bit of up-front legwork) and so very useful for guests.”

 Ensuring digital accessibility